top of page

 DSCN8378.JPG

-The Friends of Spokane House along with The Riverside State Park Foundation will be holding a living history event that will give visitors a window into what life was like during the winters at Spokane House from 1810-1826.
-Guided tours, Readings from the fort journal, and much more.
+The Northwest Fur Trade Historians along with The Riverside State Park Foundation will be holding a living history event that will give visitors a window into what life was like during the winters at Spokane House from 1810-1826.
+Readings from the fort journal, guest speakers and much more.

 DSCN8264.JPG